puppetlabs/puppet-docs/source/puppet/5.0/dirs_vardir.markdown

 > **Note:** When Puppet master is running as a Rack application, the `config.ru` file must explicitly set `--vardir` to the system cache directory.
 The example `config.ru` file provided with the Puppet source does this.

-### Configuration
+{:.section}
+### Configuring the location of the cache directory

-Puppet's cache directory can be specified on the command line with the `--vardir` option, but it can't be set via puppet.conf.
+You can specify Puppet's cache directory on the command line by using the `--vardir` option, but you can't set it in `puppet.conf`.
 If `--vardir` isn't specified when a Puppet application is started, it will always use the default cache directory location.

-Puppet Server uses the `jruby-puppet.master-var-dir` setting [in puppetserver.conf][puppetserver_conf] to configure its cache directory.
+Puppet Server uses the `jruby-puppet.master-var-dir` setting [in `puppetserver.conf`][puppetserver_conf] to configure its cache directory.

+{:.concept}
 ## Interpolation of `$vardir`

-Since the value of the vardir is discovered before other settings, you can safely reference it (with the `$vardir` variable) in the value of any other setting in puppet.conf or on the command line:
+Because the value of the `vardir` is discovered before other settings, you can reference it with the `$vardir` variable in the value of any other setting in `puppet.conf` or on the command line.

+For example:

     [main]
       ssldir = $vardir/ssl

 If you need to set nonstandard values for some settings, this allows you to avoid absolute paths and keep your Puppet-related files together.

+{:.reference}
-## Contents
+## Contents of the cache directory

-The vardir contains several directories.
-Most of these subdirectories contain a variable amount of automatically generated data; some of them contain notable individual files.
+The `vardir` directory contains several subdirectories.
+Most of these subdirectories contain a variable amount of automatically generated data.
+Some of them contain notable individual files.
 Some directories are used only by agent or master processes.

-The default layout of the vardir is as follows.
-Most of the files and directories can have their locations changed with settings in puppet.conf.
+The `vardir` directory has the following default structure.
+Most of the files and directories can have their locations changed with settings in `puppet.conf`.
 The link for each item goes to its description in the [configuration reference][config_ref].

 * [`bucket` (`bucketdir`)][bucketdir]
 * [`client_data` (`client_datadir`)][client_datadir]